-How many people do you know who take acid reducing medications?
+How many people do you know who take acid-reducing medications?
 You may take them yourself or have a family member who does.

 It usually starts with discomfort after eating.
 Maybe it feels like heartburn, a burning feeling in your stomach that eventually becomes moderately or severely painful in your chest or back or even in your neck and head.
-The symptoms can be frightening and makes some people wonder if they are having a heart attack.
+The symptoms can be frightening and make some people wonder if they are having a heart attack.
 Maybe you’ve had this, and you figured it wasn’t a heart attack so you took Tums or some other over the counter antacid.
 The logic is fairly linear–because the pain is burning and acidic, decreasing the acid seems to be the thing that will help the pain go away.
 And when it happens again, you take the antacid again, and again.
 You make a list of foods that cause it and do your best to avoid them.
-But because of its frequency you may find yourself wondering “what food could it possibly be this time?”
-The pain continues and eventually it starts affecting your ability to participate in aspects of your life.
+But because of its frequency, you may find yourself wondering “what food could it possibly be this time?”
+The pain continues and eventually, it starts affecting your ability to participate in aspects of your life.
 It makes it hard to go out to eat with your friends, and it might even be difficult to plan meals at home.